csdojo-defaang/the-dojo-way/README.md

 ## How to use this document

-By reading through this document and adding your name at the end of this README, you will be *committing* to the Dojo way.
+By reading through this document and adding your twitter account link at the end of this README, you will be *committing* to the Dojo way.

 You're welcome to add Dojo to your name on social media, but it's not a required part of the initiation process.